Long goodbyes are never easy.

 Document Everything

 Documentation is the best friend of compliance and analytics.
-By documenting everything about your employee’s exit journey, you’ll have the facts present when you need them.
-That makes it much easier to analyze what went right or wrong with your employee’s journey and may even prove useful should they decide to return to the company.
+By documenting everything about your employee’s exit journey, you’ll have the facts present when needed.
+That makes it much easier to analyze what went right or wrong with your employee’s journey and may even prove useful should they return to the company.

-If any legal issues should arise as a result of your employee’s departure, you’ll be able to show that your company has taken all the right steps and followed internal procedures.
-That ensures you’re much less likely to fall foul of any compliance issues relating to your employee’s rights.
+If any legal issues arise due to your employee’s departure, you’ll be able to show that your company has taken all the right steps and followed internal procedures.
+That ensures you’re much less likely to fall foul of compliance issues relating to your employee’s rights.

 Be Wary of Legal Traps

-Depending on the reasons behind your employee’s departure, there could be some thorny legal issues associated with it.
+Depending on the reasons behind your employee’s departure, some thorny legal issues could be associated with it.
 If you aren’t careful, you could add fuel to any potential legal fire by making mistakes during the exit process.

 The best way to avoid these legal traps is always to think professionally.
-You aren’t representing yourself, but your company keeps things as by the book as possible.
-By taking this precaution, you’re also engaging in financial risk management, as legal battles can be costly.
+You aren’t representing yourself, but your company keeps things by the book as much as possible.
+By taking this precaution, ymanage financial risknagement, as legal battles can be costly.

 Analyze Results